covener/certutil/README.md

 This command must be run with an IBM JDK for CMS (*.kdb) support.

 ## Subcommands

 ### RetrieveSigner
-Retrieve root CA from port (if the server sends it!) and add it to a java keystore
+Retrieve root CA from port (if the server sends it!) and add it to the keystore argument (jks or kdb)

 ### GetPIN
 Generate an HTTP Public Key Pinning PIN from a keystore and label